-Where the practise is outside the Radiology Department setting, medical input may be from other colleagues such as vascular surgeons, rheumatologists, obstetricians or gynaecologists.
+Where the practise is outside the Radiology Department setting, medical input may be from other colleagues such as vascular surgeons, rheumatologists, orthopaedic surgeons, obstetricians, gynaecologists.

-The CASE definition of scope of practice is "The area or areas of your profession in which you have the knowledge, skills and experience to practise lawfully, safely and effectively, in a way that meets CASE standards and does not pose any danger to the public or to yourself".
+The definition of scope of practice is "the area or areas of your profession in which you have the knowledge, skills and experience to practise lawfully, safely and effectively, in a way that meets our standards and does not pose any danger to the public or to yourself."